Trust Dental Care Tijuana

 If your retainer cuts your tongue or the inside of your cheek, rinse your mouth with warm salt water to avoid infection and aid healing.

+You can choose between permanent retainer or moutguard.
 If you wish to schedule an appointment with one of our dentists, please don’t hesitate to start the journey for a healthy smile!
 Or Visit our Website for more information about us.

 Permanent Retainer